kamigerami/vagrant_ansible_nginx_loadbalancer/README.md

 * Centos 7
 * One load balancer using nginx-1.6.3 (default round-robin upstream configuration)
 * Three back-end webserver nodes with nginx (Expandable to any number of webserver nodes)
-* loadtest.py script (minimum Python 2.7) that runs threaded requests against nodes to receive response back with their -X header
+* loadtest.py script (minimum Python 2.7) that runs requests against nodes to receive response back from the website

-### What won't it install ###
+### What will it not do? ###

 * SSL Termination
+* Clean secure nginx configuration (most of the default nginx config is on the backend servers)
+* Secure vagrant keys (config.ssh.insert_key = false)

 ### How do I get set up? ###